ewwmy/cheatsheets/microservices-en.md

 #### Chained aggregation

-> Data is aggregated in the top-level domain service and then go through the chain to the needed services.
+> Data is aggregated in the top-level domain service, going through the chain to the needed services.

 ```
                                                        get.course    ┌──────────────┐